 Armed with the RAD Factory as their full time indoor training facility, team racers put in the long hours each night after work, going on to win some hard earned single digits for the race plates.

-Travelling the national motor show and field day circuits saw Max send it night after night, this time for the launch of the Komatsu Excavator in his longe room.
+Travelling the national motor show and field day circuits saw Max send it night after night, this time pictured here with Max starring as lead rider for the launch of the new Komatsu Excavator.

 Bathurst Supercars 2000 was knee deep in the stuff.